-A proper functioning of the central nervous system is dependent on the one-carbon metabolism that takes place in the brain.
-The one-carbon cycle actually includes a series of biochemical reactions that occur in every cell of the human body.
-The cycle is crucial for the synthesis of DNA, RNA, neurotransmitters, membrane phospholipids and myelin.
-Among these, the neurotransmitters (serotonin, dopamine, acetylcholine and nor-epinephrine) are essential for the maintenance of the cognitive functions of the brain and the myelin is required for neuronal protection and communication as described above.
+The proper functioning of the central nervous system is dependent on One-carbon metabolism that takes place in the brain.
+The One-carbon cycle actually includes a series of biochemical reactions that occur in every cell of the human body.
+The cycle is crucial for the synthesis of DNA, RNA, neurotransmitters, membrane phospholipids, and myelin.
+Among these, the neurotransmitters (serotonin, dopamine, acetylcholine, and nor-epinephrine) are essential for the maintenance of the cognitive functions of the brain, and myelin is required for neuronal protection and communication as described above.

-- Methionine is an amino acid that donates the ‘methyl groups’ required for the methylation reactions (biochemical reactions that are essential for the synthesis of the above mentioned substances) to occur.
-Without methionine, myelin and neurotransmitters that are needed for neurological development, maintenance and functions, cannot be produced.
+- Methionine is an amino acid that donates the methyl groups required for methylation reactions (biochemical reactions that are essential for the synthesis of the above-mentioned substances) to occur.
+Without methionine, myelin and neurotransmitters that are needed for neurological development, maintenance, and functions, cannot be produced.

 - Methionine is synthesized from homocysteine, an amino acid that is related to many neurodegenerative diseases.
 A high level of this amino acid can lead to brain damage and cognitive disturbances.
 The synthesis of methionine thus prevents the accumulation of this harmful amino acid in the brain.

 Other B-complex vitamins like folate, vitamin B6, and vitamin B2 are also essential for the One-carbon pathway.